Felt Paper Vapor Barrier

 A vapor barrier is a product that would stop all water vapor from passing through it.
 It's better to use the term vapor retarder as there are many products that slow down the passage of water vapor through them.

-A technical white paper produced in 2011 shows that #15 felt paper has a vapor permeance rating of 7.
-This measurement was derived by using the ASTM E 96 test.
+A technical white paper produced in 2011 shows that #15 felt paper has a vapor permeance rating of 7.opens PDF file This measurement was derived by using the ASTM E 96 test.

 It's important to realize this permeance rating was achieved just testing a single piece of felt paper on its own.
 Adding other materials on top of the felt paper could radically change the felt paper's ability to transfer water vapor back out to the atmosphere.

-How Does the Permeance Rating of Felt Paper Compare to a High-Performance House Wrap?
+How Does the Permanence Rating of Felt Paper Compare to a High-Performance House Wrap?

 High-performance house wraps have much higher permeance ratings.
-You can check the specs yourself with ease but one that I'm using on my daughter's new home is Delta Vent-SA and it has the following ratings:
+You can check the specs yourself with ease but one that I'm using on my daughter's new home is opens in a new windowDelta Vent-SAopens PDF file and it has the following ratings:

 - 31 perms using the ASTM E 96-05 Procedure A